ibm-cloud-docs/devsecops/devsecops-rollback-deployment.md

 ## Rollback Trigger
 {: #devsecops-rollback-deployment-trigger}

-You can use the rollback listener to trigger a rollback to a last known good version.
+ Use the rollback listener to trigger a rollback to a last known good version.

 Follow the following steps to create a rollback trigger:

 1. Go to the CD pipeline.
 2. Add a manual trigger or duplicate the **Manual CD Trigger**.
-3. Edit this trigger to set the listener to "cd-rollback-listener".
+3. Edit this trigger to set the listener to `cd-rollback-listener`.
-4. Click "Save" to persist the changes.
+4. Select **Save**.
-5. Create triggers as per region and target environment combinations.
+5. Create triggers according to the region and target environment combinations.

 A rollback pipeline takes in the following inputs as environment properties:
 1. `rollback-change-request-id` : The change request ID of the concluded deployment that you want to rollback against.
 This is a mandatory field.